kdflint/alliance-ship/docs/Vagrant_install_instructions.md

 github webhooks.

 ###9) To make code changes
 Open the project files in your editor on your local host.
 You will see your changes reflected in your local running installation.
-Commit to git in the usual fashion.
+Commit to git in the usual fashion. [confirm this]